deweysasser/docker-name-proxy-server/README.md

-## Legacy Environment variable support
+## Legacy configuration via environment variables

 In order to support the legacy configuration method, the updater container configuration will also be updated in response to certain